Care-Tech-Inovations/.github/profile/README.md

-# Welcome to Medi Tech Innovations 🚀
+# Welcome to Care Tech Innovations 🚀

 ## About Us
-Medi Tech Innovations is dedicated to revolutionizing healthcare in Africa through innovative digital solutions.
+Care Tech Innovations is dedicated to revolutionizing healthcare in Africa through innovative digital solutions.
 Our mission is to enhance healthcare quality by combining technological expertise with a deep understanding of healthcare needs.

 ## Vision 🌟
 To become the leader in bespoke digital solutions for the healthcare sector in Africa, starting with Morocco.